9.B.39 The Long Chain Fatty Acid Translocase (lcFAT) Family

 energy storage, and gut fat absorption (see above) (Smith et al. 2008; Tran et al. 2011).

-Volatile compounds with an aldehyde moiety such as (Z)-9-octadecenal are potential ligands for CD36 (cluster of differentiation 36), a transmembrane receptor that plays a role in mammalian olfaction.
+Volatile compounds with an aldehyde moiety such as (Z)-9-octadecenal are potential ligands for CD36 that plays a role in mammalian olfaction.
 Straight-chain, saturated aliphatic aldehydes with 9-16 carbons exhibited CD36 ligand activities, albeit to varying degrees.
 Notably, the activities of tridecanal and tetradecanal were higher than that of oleic acid, the most potent ligand among the fatty acids tested.
 Among the aldehydes other than aliphatic aldehydes, only phenylacetaldehyde showed weak activity (Tsuzuki et al. 2017).

-The widely expressed transmembrane glycoprotein, CD36, a scavenger receptor class B protein (SR-B2), serves many functions in lipid metabolism and signaling.
+CD36 is a scavenger receptor class B protein (SR-B2), and it serves many functions in lipid metabolism and signaling.
 Glatz and Luiken 2018 reviewed CD36's role in facilitating cellular long-chain fatty-acid uptake across the plasma membrane, particularly in heart and skeletal muscle.
 CD36 acts in concert with other membrane proteins, such as peripheral plasma membrane fatty acid-binding protein (FABPpm), and is an intracellular docking site for cytoplasmic FABP (FABPc).
 The cellular fatty-acid uptake rate is governed primarily by the presence of CD36 at the cell surface, which is regulated by the subcellular vesicular recycling of CD36 from endosomes to the plasma membrane.
 CD36 has been implicated in dysregulated fatty acid and lipid metabolism in pathophysiological conditions, particularly in high-fat diet-induced insulin resistance and diabetic cardiomyopathy.
 It may be involved in signaling pathways and vesicular trafficking routes.
 Despite a poor understanding of its mechanism of action, CD36 has emerged as a pivotal membrane protein involved in whole-body lipid homeostasis (Glatz and Luiken 2018).